Take a Close Look: What's Wrong with This Oregon Coast Wave?

 Hint: notice the direction.

 If you guessed the wave is going the wrong way, you're right.
-It should be coming into shore – not outgoing.
+It should be coming onto shore – not outgoing.
 And no, the photo is not altered or flipped.

 So what causes this?
 It's a quirky example of the science of summer on the Oregon coast.